To My Husband, I’m Tired Too - Baby Chick

 Dear Husband,

-Before we had kids, it was relaxing being at home.
+Before we had kids, being at home was relaxing.
 Once having kids and making staying at home my norm, things changed.
 Being the sole caretaker for children without additional support can be physically and emotionally draining.
 Whenever a child needs something, it’s up to me.
 Whenever they are fighting, it’s up to me to break it up.
-Their desires are on me to fulfill while you’re at work.
+It falls on me to meet their needs while you’re at work.

 I’m So Tired